Where do you start?

 After this, we will get feedback on the knowledge and experience level of your team.
 Then I suggest doing Asian Inclusion Assessments to take the temperature and find the best starting point.
 After that, then I will suggest an action plan that meets your goals.
 Learning about Asian american cultures is not a check box situation.
 By the way, its not laborious either, I am constantly learning and its very interesting.
 All things your employees will learn will spark new ideas and connections, while strengthening your teams.

 What is your process?

-The challenges I see inside of companies is that the Asian concerns and needs are not shared effectively and/or are not heard or dealt with effectively.
+The challenges I see inside of companies is that Asian concerns and needs are not shared and/or are not heard or dealt with effectively.
 When we have the same goals, my new perspective and a liaison to facilitate, educate, then we can make better progress together with an Asian Inclusion Action Plan.

 Can you engage my employees?

 Yes, I can.

 As a presenter/professional speaker it is my responsibility to keep you engaged.
 If you fall asleep or do not remember the points of my program, then the blame is on me.
 The presentation has to be interactive to get attention and to be remembered.
 My experience as a corporate entertainer and working primarily with engineers has given me special powers to connect with techies.

 The last two decades my primarily market was large progressive and tech companies.
 I have spent lots of time with White Y chromosomes usually older Gen Y, Gen X and many boomers.

 It is important to show publicly that leaders are on board with the training.
 If they are sitting on the side line, training isn’t as effective.
 Lead by example is crucial if you want the employees to participate.